 Creating a Filter

 Let’s create a filter by clicking Demographics.
 Then hover your cursor over Gender.
-Click on the Filter button.
+Click on the Filter icon (the icon appears when you hover over a variable name).

-You will see a new Filter come up.
-Type "F" in the blank and choose F (or Female) in the drop-down.
-Now our query will only show Female students.
+You will see a new Filter displayed at the top of your screen.
+Type "F" in the blank and choose F (or Female) in the dropdown.
+Now our query will only show female students.

 Filtering on a Data Set

 Click on Infractions and then click on Count.
-This will display the total number of infractions for the student as reported in your student information system.
-It will not differentiate pervious year’s infractions, unless we specify that by hovering on School Year under Infractions and then filtering to this School Year.
+This will add the total infractions for the student as reported in your student information system.
+Data will only populate after you click 'Run'.

 We also want to know which of these students has 10 or more absences.

-Click on Absences.
-Then Click on Count.
-Since we only want to see students with 10 or more absences, click on Filter either on the left hand menu or with the gear icon on the displayed data set.
+Since we only want to see students with 10 or more absences, click the funnel icon next to the Count variable under the Absences data table (you may also use the gear icon on the displayed data set).

 Now that you’ve built your query.
-Click Run!
+Click Run to update the information displayed in the report builder.

 Learn how to Save and Download your queries here.